-Covid-19 Recovery Roadmap to Reopening of Private Dining Rooms in London
+Covid-19 Recovery Roadmap to Reopening of London Private Dining Rooms

 Since Prime Minister Boris Johnson’s announcement on 22nd February, detailing the roadmap for easing of Coronavirus lockdown restrictions in England, there has been a great deal of speculation regarding how and when the UK events & hospitality sector will reopen in the months of April, May & June.